 In addition to the soft skills listed above, project coordination requires a variety of hard skills, including:

-Learners in the University of Arizona Continuing and Professional Education Project Management Certificate Course can build these skills through activities designed to emulate realistic industry scenarios.
+Learners in the University of Arizona Continuing and Professional Education Project Management Certificate Course, in collaboration with Ziplines Education, can build these skills through activities designed to emulate realistic industry scenarios.
 As you complete assignments and projects, you can add them to your portfolio and showcase your thought process through case studies.
 Your portfolio, paired with your project management certification, can make you an attractive candidate for employers.

 Step 3: Gain Relevant Experience